Bartesto/PB-Effectiveness/README.md

   from DBCA_060.
   * `wffaYYYY`  - tsfYYYY masked by wfmYYYY that produces the wild fire fuel age raster for that year.
-  * `offaYYYY`  - tsfYYYY masked by ofmYYYY that produces the wild fire fuel age raster for that year.
+  * `offaYYYY`  - tsfYYYY masked by ofmYYYY that produces the other fire fuel age raster for that year.

-- Area stats are then calculated by multiplying the pixel count of unique fuel ages by the pixel resolution.
+- Area stats are then calculated by multiplying the pixel count of unique fuel ages by the pixel resolution and exported as csv.

 ## The YOB to TSF to Fuel Age process in more detail